 Family Counseling Program

-- Our child maltreatment prevention services, funded by the NYC Administration for Children’s Services, including our ACS/Beacon services jointly funded by the NYC Administration for Children’s Services and the NYC Department of Youth and Community Development, continues to provide service to our families.
+- Our child maltreatment prevention services, funded by the NYC Administration for Children’s Services (ACS), including our ACS/Beacon services jointly funded by the NYC Administration for Children’s Services and the NYC Department of Youth and Community Development, continues to provide service to our families.
 Weekly contacts are being made in person when advised, and via video using WhatsApp or FaceTime and phone calls.
 Case planners and/or supervisors have been in contact with all enrolled families at this time, and we have reopened intake and to accept new families into our program.
-All activities and contact notes are being entered into the PROMIS and Connections systems, as required by the NYC Administration for Children’s Services.
-Additionally, to better support our Family Counseling participants and their families during this uncertain time, we are hosting two COVID-19 support groups, one in Spanish and one in Mandarin.
+All casework staff are receiving ongoing training in the Mobility Mentoring practice model, and evidence-informed practice framework that focuses on the achievement of economic as well as domestic stability, to guide their work in supporting families to achieve wellbeing, and all activities and contact notes are being entered into the PROMIS and Connections systems, as required by the NYC Administration for Children’s Services.
+To better support our Family Counseling participants and their families during this uncertain time, we are hosting two COVID-19 support groups, one in Spanish and one in Mandarin.

 Census 2020 Outreach